LG 34WP60C-B 34" Ultrawide Curved WQHD 160Hz Monitor vs LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor

 Frequently Asked Questions

-LG 34WP60C-B 34" Ultrawide Curved WQHD 160Hz Monitor excels if you value expansive 21:9 wqhd resolution (3440 x 1440) offers 33% more screen space than 16:9.
-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is better if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-Pick based on your budget and daily use.
+LG 34WP60C-B 34" Ultrawide Curved WQHD 160Hz Monitor is the better choice if you prioritize expansive 21:9 wqhd resolution (3440 x 1440) offers 33% more screen space than 16:9.
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor wins if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+Both are rated highly (4.6★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure